pubpub/pubpub/workers/tasks/import/bulk/README.md

 npm run tools bulkimport -- --actor=pubpub-user-slug --receipt /path/to/receipt --publish
 ```

+You can choose whether to create Pub exports (which you may not want during testing) using the `--create-exports` flag, which defaults to `true`.

 If you want to discard all _created_ objects (preserving those that were targeted by directives but not created by them), then run:

 ```